 Friday 12 – 2pm At Elim Connect Centre, Portway, Wells Soup kitchen drop in

-To access any of our projects you can self refer to Fair Frome or be referred through other organisations such as the CAB, YMCA, Children’s Centre or a Health Visitor.
+Projects include the Frome Food bank for emergency food parcels, Furniture bank and Food at Five.
+To access any of our projects you can self refer to Fair Frome or be referred through other organisations such as the CAB, YMCA, Health Connections Mendip, Children’s Centre or a Health Visitor.

 Food at Five ‘Takeaway’ hot meals are continuing 3 days per week every week at 5pm.
 Hot and nutritious meals with Vegetarian option always available.